ShadowOfPripyat/Exessive/README.md

 - Mass Search and replace
 - Mass Search and Remove Rows
 - Save as *.xlsx (Excel 2007-365 format)
-- Add support for multiple spreadsheets
+- Add support for loading and editing multiple spreadsheets
+- Custom Dynamic tables
+- Read-Only Sheet generated from custom filters.
+- Autobackup the opened file (Save a backup of the current file state without overwriting the existing one)

+# Currently Failing
+- Saving opened Excel Files
+- selecting an empty option of the "Recently Opened" will crash the program